(Option: Customized Itineraries)

 *Tranfers from/to Split Airport or Split Train Station

-Airfare, optional activities/excursions and personal expenses are not included.
+Airfare, optional activities/excursions, personal expenses, dinner on Day 2, 6 and 8 are not included.

 For further inquiries or to register, click here.